wombleton/gitlaw-nz/acts/T/Trade Unions Act 1908.md

     (4) Together with such general statement there shall be sent to the Registrar a copy of all alterations of rules and new rules and changes of officers made by the trade union during the year preceding the date up to which the general statement is made out, and a copy of the rules of the trade union as they exist at that date.

-    (5) Every trade union which fails to comply with or acts in contravention of this section, and also every officer of the trade union so failing, is each liable to a fine not exceeding $10 for each offence.
+    (5) Every trade union which fails to comply with or acts in contravention of this section, and also every officer of the trade union so failing, is each liable to a fine not exceeding 5 pounds for each offence.

-    (6) Every person who wilfully makes or orders to be made any false entry in or any omission from any such general statement or in or from the return of such copies of rules or alterations of rules, is liable to a fine not exceeding $100 for each offence.
+    (6) Every person who wilfully makes or orders to be made any false entry in or any omission from any such general statement or in or from the return of such copies of rules or alterations of rules, is liable to a fine not exceeding 50 pounds for each offence.

-    Compare: 1878 No 8 s 28; Trade Union Act 1871, s 16 (UK)
+    Compare: 1878 No 8 s 28; Trade Union Act 1871 s 16 (UK)

 ##### 29 Circulating false copies of rules, etc

-*   If any person with intent to mislead or defraud gives to any member of a trade union registered under this Act, or to any person intending or applying to become a member of such trade union, a copy of any rules or of any alterations or amendments of the same other than those respectively which exist for the time being, on the pretence that the same are the existing rules of such trade union, or that there are no other rules of such trade union, or if any person with the intent aforesaid gives a copy of any rules to any person on the pretence that such rules are the rules of a trade union registered under this Act which is not so registered, he shall be liable on indictment to a fine not exceeding $100, or to imprisonment . . . for any term not exceeding 2 years.
+*   If any person with intent to mislead or defraud gives to any member of a trade union registered under this Act, or to any person intending or applying to become a member of such trade union, a copy of any rules or of any alterations or amendments of the same other than those respectively which exist for the time being, on the pretence that the same are the existing rules of such trade union, or that there are no other rules of such trade union, or if any person with the intent aforesaid gives a copy of any rules to any person on the pretence that such rules are the rules of a trade union registered under this Act which is not so registered, he or she commits an offence and is liable on conviction to a fine not exceeding 50 pounds, or to imprisonment for any term not exceeding 2 years.

-    Compare: 1878 No 8 s 29; Trade Union Act 1871, s 18 (UK)
+    Compare: 1878 No 8 s 29; Trade Union Act 1871 s 18 (UK)

+    Section 29: amended, on 1 July 2013, by [section 413][49] of the Criminal Procedure Act 2011 (2011 No 81).

-    This section was amended by section 40(1) Criminal Justice Act 1954 by omitting the words ""with or without hard labour"".
+    Section 29: amended, on 1 January 1955, pursuant to section 40(1) of the Criminal Justice Act 1954 (1954 No 50).

-## Miscellaneous
+#### Miscellaneous

-##### 30 Summary proceedings for offences, fines, etc
+##### 30 Proceedings for offences, fines, etc

 *   With respect to offences the following provisions shall have effect:

+    *   (a) proceedings for offences against this Act must be commenced by filing a charging document in accordance with the [Criminal Procedure Act 2011][53],---

-    *   (a) All offences and fines under this Act (otherwise than under section [29][32] hereof) may be prosecuted and recovered in a summary way, in the manner directed by the [Summary Proceedings Act 1957][53], as respects a prosecution against a trade union or branch, or its officers, in the place where the registered office of the trade union is, or where the offence was committed, or as respects any prosecution against any person other than a trade union or branch, or its officers, in the place where such person is resident at the time of the institution of such prosecution, or where the offence was committed:
+        *   (i) in the case of a prosecution against a trade union or branch, or its officers, in the place where the registered office of the trade union is, or where the offence was committed; or

+        *   (ii) in the case of a prosecution against any person other than a trade union or branch, or its officers, in the place where such person is resident at the time of the institution of such prosecution, or where the offence was committed:

-    *   (b) In any information or complaint under this Act it is sufficient to describe the offence in the words of this Act, and no exemption, proviso, excuse, or qualification accompanying the description of the offence in this Act need be specified or negatived.
+    *   (b) in any charge under this Act it is sufficient to describe the offence in the words of this Act, and no exemption, proviso, excuse, or qualification accompanying the description of the offence in this Act need be specified or negatived.

-    Compare: 1878 No 8 s 30; Trade Union Act 1871, s 19 (UK)
+    Compare: 1878 No 8 s 30; Trade Union Act 1871 s 19 (UK)

-    In paragraph (a) the Summary Proceedings Act 1957 has been substituted for the repealed Justices of the Peace Act 1908\.
+    Section 30 heading: amended, on 1 July 2013, by [section 413][49] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 30(a): replaced, on 1 July 2013, by [section 413][49] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 30(b): amended, on 1 July 2013, by [section 413][49] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 31 Governor-General may make regulations